Nonye2K3/chia/FAQ.md

 There is growing wallet functionality available on the command line.
 Try `chia wallet -h`.
 Wallet software also provides features related to coloured coins, and trade offers.
 You can get a receive address on the cli with `chia keys show`.

+# What are HD Keys?

+HD or Hierarchical Deterministic keys are a type of public key/private key scheme where one private key can have a nearly infinite number of different public keys (and therefor wallet receive addresses) that will all ultimately come back to and be spendable by a single private key.

 # How many confirmations do I need to trust a chia transaction is final?

 The new consensus uses correlated randomness (an idea introduced in [Proof-of-Stake Longest Chain Protocols: Security vs Predictability](http://tselab.stanford.edu/downloads/PoS_LC_SBC2020.pdf)) to prevent double dipping, and this converges much faster than a chain like Bitcoin. unless there is an attack or network split there is never a reorg.
 One still needs to wait for more than 6 blocks to get comparable confidence as one would get in Bitcoin for 6 blocks because in Chia the transactions are somewhat decoupled from the proofs (to prevent grinding), and as a consequence the farmers who contributed the x last blocks can collude to rewrite the transactions of the last x blocks.
 So you should wait for some x blocks, where x is large enough so you're confident that *at least one* of the x (randomly chosen) farmers who contributed the last x blocks will not collude (i.e., be malicious or get bribed).
 As this is a different type of attack as the one used to justify the 6 blocks Bitcoin rule, one can not just give a number that would correspond to the same confidence in Chia, but the 32 blocks (approx. 10 minutes) suggested in the current [new consensus document](https://docs.google.com/document/d/1tmRIb7lgi4QfKkNaxuKOBHRmwbVlGL4f7EsBDr_5xZE/edit) (the "Farmer bribe foliage reorg attack " section on page 23) seems conservative.